Experience Design and UX: What It Is and Why Is It Important?

 User experience brought empathy to the forefront of UX practices.
 Today, customer-first design principles and product development strategies are not only common but expected.
 UX teams are usually responsible for bringing their user research discoveries to the visual designers, interaction designers, UX engineers, content writers, and software development teams to create a cohesive, delightful user experience.

-Experience design expands UX practices, creating a customized, relevant experience for all who come in contact with your brand and your product.
+Experience Design draws on UX practices, which include creating a customized, relevant experience for all who come in contact with your brand and your product.
 Beyond creating empathetic workflows, experience design considers:

 - Location: Does the design speak to your rural user, or does your visual design display images of traffic jams and subways?